-The first $S_N^2$ reaction variable to look at is the structure of the substrate.
-Because the $S_N^2$ transition state involves partial bond formation between the incoming nucleophile and the alkyl halide carbon atom, it seems reasonable that a hindered, bulky substrate should prevent easy approach of the nucleophile, making bond formation difficult.
-In other words, the transition state for reaction of a sterically hindered alkyl halide, whose carbon atom is "shielded" from approach of the incoming nucleophile, is higher in energy and forms more slowly than the corresponding transition state for a less hindered alkyl halide (Figure 11.6).
+The first $S_N 2$ reaction variable to look at is the structure of the substrate.
+Because the $S_N 2$ transition state involves partial bond formation between the incoming nucleophile and the alkyl halide carbon atom, it seems reasonable that a hindered, bulky substrate should prevent easy approach of the nucleophile, making bond formation difficult.
+In other words, the transition state for reaction of

+Test your knowledge of Key Ideas by answering end-ofchapter exercises marked with A. a sterically hindered substrate, whose carbon atom is "shielded" from approach of the incoming nucleophile, is higher in energy and forms more slowly than the corresponding transition state for a less hindered substrate (Figure 11.6).